Theme-Aware Aesthetic Distribution Prediction With Full-Resolution Photographs: Introduction

-To sum up, the contributions of this paper are: \begin{itemize} \item We emphasize the importance of keeping original size of photos in AQA.
-Inspired by object detection models, we develop a novel method by applying ROI pooling in networks who take padded images as inputs.
-This method thus enables us to utilize padding while eliminate its side-effects.
-It is the first method in AQA that supports end-to-end batch training on arbitrary full resolution images. \item There is theme criterion bias of human's AQA process.
-In this case, assessment according to only photos themselves is ill-conditioned.
-This problem has not been studied before.
-We propose to employ theme information as additional inputs to alleviate the criterion bias.
-The themes are encoded and combined with visual features to predict aesthetic quality. \item We conduct experiments on both aesthetic distribution prediction and mean score regression.
-For both tasks, our model outperforms existing methods on various evaluation metrics.
-The experiments proved the effectiveness of proposed method.
+\begin{itemize} \item We develop a novel method called PRP by applying RoM pooling in networks that take padded images as inputs.
+This method enables us to utilize padding to maintain a unified image size while eliminating its side effects.
+This is the first method in AQA that supports end-to-end batch training on arbitrary full-resolution images. \item An SA module is proposed to remedy the shape information loss in RoM pooling layer.
+The original image aspect ratios are encoded and fused with visual features to make the model adapt to different image shapes. \item We find that it is inaccurate to evaluate images in the AVA dataset without theme information because of the existence of theme criterion bias.
+A theme-aware module is proposed to tackle this issue.
+The themes are encoded and combined with visual features to predict the aesthetic quality more accurately. \item We propose an attention-based fusion module to fuse extra features including shape features and theme features with image features.
+This module mines the relations between different features effectively.
+The experiments prove the effectiveness of the proposed method. \end{itemize}